Nate Grey: Earth-9997

-In the universe designated as Earth-9997 (Earth X), Nate Grey was eventually infected by the Techno-Organic Virus, and became Stryfe.
-He battled Cable, and died trying to protect Madelyne Pryor.
+In Earth-9997 (the setting of Earth X), Nate Grey was infected by the techno-organic virus and became Stryfe.
+He battles Cable and is killed while trying to protect Madelyne Pryor.

 What If?

 In the alternate Age of Apocalypse depicted in What If?
-X-Men Age of Apocalypse, both Xavier and Magneto were killed when Legion travelled back in time.
-Nate wasn't created in a lab but was the natural son of Scott Summers and Jean Grey and grew up in a peaceful haven that mutants created for themselves in the Savage Land.
-Apocalypse rose to power and attacked this mutant community, declaring them traitors.
-Nate was the sole survivor and joined a band of heroes led by Captain America to end Apocalypse's rule.
-This version of Nate was vengeful and ruthless and when the time came, he deemed that simply killing Apocalypse wasn't enough.
-Betraying his teammates, Nate acquired the power to travel back in time and stop Legion's initial attack himself.
-When Captain America attempted to stop him, disaster struck and in addition to Xavier, Magneto, and Legion, thousands of innocent civilians died, resulting in countless new alternate timelines that Apocalypse would also rule.
+X-Men Age of Apocalypse, both Professor X and Magneto are killed when Legion travels back in time.
+This version of Nate is the biological son of Scott Summers and Jean Grey and grew up in the Savage Land.
+After Apocalypse attacks the Savage Land and kills all of its residents, Nate joins a band of heroes led by Captain America to end Apocalypse's rule.
+Nate attempts to travel back in time to stop Legion's initial attack, but is killed by Captain America.